vnling/icu-diabetes-pred/README.md

 <!--te-->
 About the repository
 ============
-The code provided in this repository belongs to the work completed for the class CDAD-UH 1044Q Human-Centered Data Science at NYU Abu Dhabi.
-The code is provided for reproducibility and application of the system and training framework to external clinical datasets.
+The code provided in this repository is part of the project work I completed for the class CDAD-UH 1044Q Human-Centered Data Science at NYU Abu Dhabi.
+The code is provided for reproducibility.

 Background
 ----------